-Tested with Nyxt 2 Pre-release 4
+Tested with Nyxt 2 Pre-release 4.Upcoming versions can be built from source.

 Inspired by Vim's Powerline (https://github.com/powerline/powerline), we decided to develop our own variation: Nyxt Powerline.